-To ensure a quick recovery and to reduce the risk of complications, it is important to see a doctor for a suspected infection.
+To ensure a quick recovery and reduce the risk of complications, it is important to contact a doctor for a suspected infection.
 Most bacterial infections respond well to antibiotics.

 Although mild impetigo may clear up on its own, prompt treatment is still critical.
 A doctor can prescribe topical or oral antibiotics to help:

 - reduce the risk of passing the infection to others

 For people who shave their heads, the following may help prevent folliculitis on the scalp:

 - wetting the skin and using a cream or gel before shaving

 - applying an aftershave treatment

 Unlike other conditions, folliculitis specifically affects the hair follicles.
 It appears more as dots rather than patches.

 Acne is a skin condition that can cause pimples and other lesions to develop in body areas where there are hair follicles, including the scalp.
 Acne typically occurs when hair follicles clog with oil, dead skin cells, and bacteria, so people with oily hair may be more likely to develop acne on the scalp.

 A person can treat scalp acne at home with medicated shampoos and regular hair washing.
 For severe or persistent acne, a doctor may prescribe acne medications or antibiotics.